Ant Group could raise as much as $34.5B in IPO in what would be world’s largest IPO – TechCrunch

 Given that the share sale is expected to raise a similar amount of money from its Shanghai listing, the company’s IPO could raise as much as $34.5 billion.
 That tally would make the debut the largest in history, besting the recent Aramco IPO that raised around $29.4 billion.

 Alibaba owns a 33% stake in Ant Group.
-At its currently expected share price, Ant Group would be worth as much as $310 billion, according to the New York Times, or $313 billion per CNBC.
+At its currently expected share price, Ant Group would be worth as much as $310 billion, according to The New York Times, or $313 billion per CNBC.

 Ant Group’s huge IPO fits its own epic scale.
 As TechCrunch reported in July, Ant had around 1.3 billion annual active users in March of this year, a number that could have risen in recent quarters.
 Ant’s Alipay competes with Tencent’s WeChat Pay in the huge and lucrative Chinese market.